NathanBresette/MeLSI/README.md

 ### What MeLSI Does Under the Hood

-1. **🔍 Analyzes Your Data**: Examines which microbial taxa show the strongest group differences
+1. **Analyzes Your Data**: Examines which microbial taxa show the strongest group differences
-2. **🧠 Learns Optimal Weights**: Discovers how important each taxon is for separating your groups
+2. **Learns Optimal Weights**: Discovers how important each taxon is for separating your groups
-3. **🎯 Builds Custom Metric**: Creates a distance measure tailored to your data's biological patterns
+3. **Builds Custom Metric**: Creates a distance measure tailored to your data's biological patterns
-4. **📊 Tests Significance**: Uses permutation testing to ensure results are statistically valid
+4. **Tests Significance**: Uses permutation testing to ensure results are statistically valid
-5. **📈 Returns Insights**: Provides both statistical results and biological interpretation
+5. **Returns Insights**: Provides both statistical results and biological interpretation

 ### Key Outputs